Cost of Buisness Internet

 How to Pay Less for Business Internet

-Ask your neighbouring businesses what they use and what they pay.
-Services can vary building-to-building, and your neighbours’ experiences are more relevant than online reviews.
-Also check the CRTC Broadband Availability Map to see all providers in your area.
+Ask neighbouring businesses what they use and what they pay.
+Availability can vary building by building.
+You can also check the Government of Canada’s National Broadband Internet Service Availability Map to see reported broadband availability in your area.

 Frequently Asked Questions